MuhammadFathurNurRizky/MuhammadFathurNurRizky/README.md

 after javascript on the way python and django.

 # 5. My quote
-There's no clean code
-                 - M. Fathur
+our purpose in living in this world is only one to benefit many people - M. Fathur